 If an event has been postponed, you may not get a refund.
 However, if you can't make the rescheduled date, you should get in touch with the relevant organiser to request a refund and explain you can't attend.

 Most online shops are still operating but at a slower pace, and many essential and higher-demand items may be sold out.
 You also might have to pay more than usual for delivery.
-You also might have to pay more than usual for delivery.

-In all situations, drivers may leave packages on the doorstep to avoid contact.
+Drivers may leave packages on the doorstep to avoid contact.

-If you’ve signed up to any of their premium services that you’re currently not using, it might be worthwhile cancelling your subscription.
+If you've signed up to any premium services that you're currently not using, it might be worthwhile cancelling your subscription.
 This could also include other regular deliveries, such as alcohol, razors, meal plans, magazines, and newspapers.